This page outlines the requirements for the major in

 In their junior or senior year, all students are required to take an intensive single-text course in which both critics and practitioners of writing explore the nuances of a major work, as well as a Reading for Writers course combining the reading of great works with creative writing.

-Completion of the program in Literary Studies requires 13 courses to be completed as set forth below.
+Completion of the program in Literary Studies requires that 13 courses be completed as set forth below.
 In choosing courses to meet requirements, students are encouraged to meet with

-Carolyn Vellenga Berman (212.229.5400 x2294) with questions about the Literature program.
-Students who enrolled in spring 2008 or earlier may follow the rules for the old Writing or Literature areas of study (BA in Liberal Arts), or may opt to follow the new, more rigorous requirements for the BA in Literary Studies (Literature or Writing Concentration).
+Juan E. de Castro (212.229.5100 x2257) for questions about the Writing program and James Fuerst with questions about the Literature program.
+Students who enrolled in spring 2008 or earlier may follow the rules for the old Writing or Literature areas of study (BA in Liberal Arts) or may opt to follow the new, more rigorous requirements for the BA in Literary Studies (Literature or Writing Concentration).
 Students who enrolled at Lang after spring 2008 must adhere to the new rules for the major.

 Below are the general requirements for the degree in Literary Studies.
 For specific requirements, see the